editorconfig/editorconfig-core-js/README.md

       process might want to consider that this cache might grow over time, and that the config files might change over time.
-However, we leave any complexity of that nature to the caller, since there are so many different approaches that might be taken based on latency, memory, and CPU trade-offs.</dd>
+However, we leave any complexity of that nature to the caller, since there are so many different approaches that might be taken based on latency, memory, and CPU trade-offs.
+      Note that some of the objects in the cache will be for files that did not exist.
+Those objects will have a `notfound: true` property.
+All of the objects will have a `name: string` property that contains the fully-qualified file name of the config file and a `root: boolean` property that describes if the config file had a `root=true` at the top.
+Any other properties in the objects should be treated as opaque.</dd>
 </dl>

 ### in Node.js: